7 San Diego Hidden Gems

 5790 Armanda Dr, Carlsbad, Ca 760.438.5996

-Tap your toes and sing a melody in the Museum of Making Music highlighting something for everyone (even if you’re not musically inclined).
+Tap your toes and sing a melody in the Museum of Making Music, highlighting something for everyone (even if you’re not musically inclined).
 If you played a musical instrument in the high school band, chances are you can find a similar one on display in this Carlsbad museum.
-The museum located in North San Diego County offers hands-on experiences for kids and adults with many musical instruments.
+The museum, located in North San Diego County, offers hands-on experiences for kids and adults with many musical instruments.
 Who can resist strumming the strings of a guitar and imagining being a rock star?
 Or tapping on bongo drums like Ricky Ricardo?
 I saw the excitement in kids as they ventured from pounding the gong to playing the synthesized keyboard.
-Quite possibly, a future musician is being developed after they have read the sign “play me”.
+Quite possibly, a future musician is being developed after they have read the sign “play me.”

 Encased historical displays showcase the different periods of music throughout the years.
-Look at the Reed organ which was used in silent movies and how music evolved through good times and struggling times in the US.
+Look at the Reed organ, which was used in silent movies, and how music evolved through good times and struggling times in the US.
 Waves of immigrants during the late 1800s brought their own songs and instruments and greatly influenced the music scene in America.
 Press a button and hear popular music from special time periods and notice when electronic technology changed the scene.

 The museum’s parent organization is the National Association of Music Merchants, known worldwide as NAMM.
-The building which houses the museum is the international headquarters for NAMM which serves the multi-billion-dollar music industry in many capacities and oversees the world’s largest trade show near Los Angeles.
+The building that houses the museum is the international headquarters for NAMM, which serves the multi-billion-dollar music industry in many capacities and oversees the world’s largest trade show near Los Angeles.
 NAMM generously oversees the museum to spread the word about the various facets of the music industry and how it influences all of us.
 Concerts are held in the auditorium and music lessons are available for the novice and those who want to pick up an instrument once again.

 Activities and music appreciation abound for individuals and families and the website MuseumOfMakingMusic.org has current information to plan your visit.
 Please note the museum is closing in the fall for renovations.